-- c.
+c.
 System Assessment.
-Using the results of the data/information analyses described in Chapter 4, subparagraph 3b, AVS oversight organizations must conduct system assessments to: - (1) Measure and assess the effectiveness of safety risk controls and identify ineffective controls; - (2) Assess the performance of the components of the aerospace system for which the service or office has oversight responsibility; - (3) Determine whether organizational safety objectives have been met; - (4) Assess conformity with the SMS requirement(s) in this order; and - (5) Identify potential hazards.
+Using the results of the data/information analyses described in Chapter 4, subparagraph 3b, AVS oversight organizations must conduct system assessments to:

+(1) Measure and assess the effectiveness of safety risk controls and identify ineffective controls;

+(2) Assess the performance of the components of the aerospace system for which the service or office has oversight responsibility;

+(3) Determine whether organizational safety objectives have been met;

+17 Willful violations of laws, regulations, standards, or policies are not protected under any voluntary reporting program.

+- (4) Assess conformance with the SMS requirement(s) in this order; and - (5) Identify potential hazard(s).